Analysing terrain data

 The counterclockwise route is a longer and more mellow way to gain elevation leading to a steeper descent.

-The clockwise directions is a steeper and shorter climb if you wish to get it out of the way and enjoy a more moderate descent.
+The clockwise direction is a steeper and shorter climb if you wish to get it out of the way and enjoy a more moderate descent.